Blog with success part 1: creating a blog

 Free blog providers

-The principle of this is that a user can create a blog in just a few clicks without a financial outlay and get right down to it - but there are certain restrictions as well.
+The principle behind this is that a user can create a blog in just a few clicks without a financial outlay and get right down to it - but there are certain restrictions as well.
 These begin with the URL.
 Free blog platforms utilize this as advertising space, ensuring that every URL contains their name (e.g. blogname.wordpress.com).
-Another drawback is the limited choice of themes, plugins, and modifications (e.g. theme customizations) available.
+Another drawback is the limited choice plugins, and modifications (e.g., customizable themes) available.

 The pros and cons of free blog providers:

 |✔ No technical know-how required||✘ Fewer designs and themes|

 Free blog providers may be the perfect solution for those wanting to start a small, private blog, but they are not suitable for a professional blogging environment.
 Most of these providers ban commercial blogging from the start.
 Blogs also have to accept on-page advert displays that finance the providers.

 Below is a brief overview of different providers that allow you to create a free blog.
 The three best-known blog providers are listed but you have to decide for yourself if one of them would be suitable for your aims.
 Each provider has its advantages and disadvantages.

 WordPress is both free blog software, as well as a blog provider that enables you to create and host blogs for free.
 With a simple registration, you can start blogging.
 There are many different themes and design possibilities.
 The most important standard extensions (known as 'plugins'), such as statistic plugins, SEO plugins (plugin for search engine optimization) or security plugins, are already pre-installed.
 However, if you want to install your own themes or plugins, you have to host the blog yourself.
 WordPress is usually free in the basic version.
 If you want to have more features, such as your own domain, more memory, and most importantly, no advertising, there are three fee-based tariffs to choose from.